delveccj/Midterm_MVP/README.md

    git clone <your-repo-url>
    cd Midterm_MVP
    ```
 **Beware** - if you make and commit changes in both the GitHub UI via your browser and via the terminal on Ubuntu - you will need to merge then together!
 This can get tricky!
 Only make changes via the GitHub UI if you believe you can successfully perform a merge.
+Always try to use the terminal as opposed to direct edits in the GitHub UI!
 No help will be given by the instructor!

 ---